mount - phpMan

 You can also free a loop device by hand, using losetup -d or umount -d.

-Since util-linux v2.29 mount command re-uses the loop device rather than initialize a new
+Since util-linux v2.29, mount re-uses the loop device rather than initializing a new

 device if the same backing file is already used for some loop device with the same offset